osamadev/Agentic-Document-Assistant/README.md

-# Document Assistant Project - Complete Implementation
+# Document Assistant Project

 A sophisticated document processing system using LangChain and LangGraph that can answer questions, summarize documents, and perform calculations on financial and healthcare documents.

-## Implementation Status: COMPLETE
+## Implementation Status:

 All required components have been implemented and tested successfully.
-The system is ready for production use.

 ## Project Overview